How to sell a car

 If you're privately selling there are a few simple steps to make sure you, and your car, are safe.

-"Never leave a potential buyer alone with your car keys and always meet them in public, busy places with a friend or family member in tow.”
+• Don’t meet people alone – and try to always meet them in public, busy places with a friend or family member in tow

 6. Sign a contract